adenletchworth/Business-Buddy/README.md

 # Business-Buddy

 ## Description
 A **WIP** application which will leverage customers reviews to gain meaningful business insight.

-Currently building the classification portion of the project.
+The classification model has been completed.

+Working on LDA.